 Cell phone cradles will be installed in specific areas at the coastal sites this year.
 To participate in the Coastie Initiative, visitors will be invited to scan the QR code at the Coastie site, submit their photos to coastiecanada.ca, or share their photos on social media using the #Coastie hashtag.
 Instructions on how to share photos will be on site at each Coastie research location.
 The initiative’s first stands were created by students at St. Clair College.

 The photos will be analyzed and the data will be made available to the University of Windsor, who will use it to track such coastal changes as shoreline retreat, dune erosion and recovery, storm surge and ice cover, vegetation structure, beach use, and rip current locations.

-“Citizen science is an ideal way for us to collect the very important information we need to monitor shoreline change across Canada,” said Chris Houser, dean of UWindsor’s Faculty of Science, professor in the Department of Earth and Environmental Science, and project lead on the Coastie initiative.
+“Citizen science is an ideal way for us to collect the very important information we need to monitor shoreline change across Canada,” said Chris Houser, dean of the UWindsor Faculty of Science, professor in the Department of Earth and Environmental Science, and project lead on the Coastie initiative.

-The Coastie Initiative was a winning project on the crowdsourced Innovation Competition for Parks Canada employees.
-The Innovation Competition was a contest to promote innovative solutions to natural resource conservation challenges.
-Employees from across the Agency had the opportunity to propose projects directly linked to one of Parks Canada’s conservation priorities.
+The Coastie Initiative was a winning project on the crowdsourced Innovation Competition for Parks Canada employees, a contest to promote solutions to natural resource conservation challenges.
+Employees from across the agency had the opportunity to propose projects directly linked to one of Parks Canada’s conservation priorities.